memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

        2256	    112	     28	   2396	    95c	_build/nrf52840_xxaa.out
 ```

-We expected more code to come with calling atoi, but a 30% increase in our program size is huge!
+We expected more code to come with calling `atoi`, but a 30% increase in our program size is huge!

 Now that I have two map files, I want to know the differences between the two.